versia-pub/server/README.md

 - Email notifications on certain actions

 ## Federation

-> [!WARNING]
-> Federation has not been tested outside of automated tests.
-It is not recommended to use this software in production.

 The following extensions are currently supported or being worked on:
 - `org.lysand:custom_emojis`: Custom emojis